shihab97820/base-learning/README.md

 Toda## Day 25 – Exploring Token Standards on Base 🪙

-Today's learning focused on the token standards that power digital assets on the Base network.
+Today's ## Day 26 – Understanding Liquidity on Base 💧

-I learned that token standards like ERC-20, ERC-721, and ERC-1155 provide a common framework for creating fungible tokens, NFTs, and multi-token assets.
-Because Base is fully EVM-compatible, developers can use these established Ethereum standards to build applications that work seamlessly with wallets, marketplaces, and other decentralized services.
+Today's learning focused on liquidity and why it is essential for decentralized finance on Base.

-Understanding token standards helped me realize how interoperability drives the Web3 ecosystem.
-By following shared standards, developers can build applications that easily integrate with existing tools, making the user experience more consistent and accessible.
+I learned that liquidity is the availability of digital assets within decentralized protocols, allowing users to trade, swap, lend, and borrow efficiently.
+Liquidity providers contribute assets to pools, enabling smooth transactions while reducing price slippage.
+Base's low fees and high-speed transactions make it easier for users to participate in liquidity pools and support a growing DeFi ecosystem.

-**#Base #BuildOnBase #TokenStandards #ERC20 #ERC721 #Ethereum #Web3 #100DaysOfBase**
+Understanding liquidity helped me realize that it's one of the core pillars of every successful blockchain economy.
+Without sufficient liquidity, decentralized applications would struggle to provide efficient and reliable financial services.

-**#Base #BuildOnBase #RPC #BlockchainInfrastructure #Ethereum #Web3 #100DaysOfBase** **#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #Liquidity #DeFi #Ethereum #Web3 #100DaysOfBase**